kashy254/sshnew/README.md

 ## Protection System

-This script includes a special protection system that secures the menu branding:
+This script includes multiple layers of security that protect your branding:

+1. **Binary Protection**:
-1. Core menu functionality is compiled into a binary executable
+   - Core menu functionality is compiled into a binary executable
-2. Your name "Emmkash Tech" is hardcoded in the binary
+   - Your name "Emmkash Tech" is hardcoded in the binary
-3. Tampering detection ensures branding remains intact
+   - Tampering detection ensures branding remains intact

+2. **Script Obfuscation**:
+   - All scripts are obfuscated using base64 encoding
+   - Scripts become unreadable but remain fully functional
+   - Original scripts are securely stored and will self-restore if modified

+3. **Visual Elements Protection**:
+   - SSH login banners
+   - System messages
+   - All visual branding elements

+4. **Integrity Verification**:
+   - Daily checks monitor for tampering attempts
-4. Automatic restoration if any tampering is detected
+   - Automatic restoration if tampering is detected
+   - Detailed security logs for monitoring

 ## Contact